ski-france.com Agent Search

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Main apartment-level search for winter ski accommodation in French ski areas and ski resorts,' specifying the verb 'search', the resource 'apartments', and the context.
-It also distinguishes from siblings by noting 'Results are apartments, not whole accommodations.'
+The description clearly states it is the 'Main apartment-level search for winter ski accommodation in French ski areas and ski resorts.'
+It specifies the resource (apartments), the verb (search), and explicitly distinguishes from whole accommodations, which differentiates it from sibling tools like list_accommodations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.